 - 3.6 The most relevant strategic policies proposed in the Draft VALP are: - S3 Settlement Hierarchy and Cohesive Development which identifies Steeple Claydon village as a 'larger village' in the hierarchy.
 This plan accepts that designation. - S9 Securing Development through Neighbourhood Planning establishing the core relationship between the VALP and neighbourhood plans. - D5 Housing Development at Larger Villages proposing a 22% increase in the housing stock of Steeple Claydon village over the plan period, resulting in a need for an additional 92 homes to be planned in the period to 2033, once the 116 homes that have either been built or consented in the village since April 2013 have been taken into account. - D9 Provision of Employment Land encouraging the intensification of existing sites amongst other measures. - H1 Affordable Housing requiring all housing schemes of 11 or more homes to deliver at least 31% affordable homes on site. - H5 Self/Custom Build Housing requiring larger housing schemes to make provision for serviced plots for self-builders. - H6 Housing Mix setting out the principles to meet housing needs to 2033 by type and tenure. - BE1 Heritage Assets restating national policy on sustaining and enhancing heritage assets. - BE2 Design establishing some generic design principles for new development. - NE2 Biodiversity managing development schemes to avoid harm to biodiversity value. - NE6 Green Infrastructure identifying areas of green space around the village with special significance. - 13 Community Facilities protecting existing valued facilities from unnecessary loss. - 3.7 The District Council has recently announced that the assumptions made in the draft VALP in respect of housing supply have changed.
-It now seems likely that the VALP will not need to plan for as much unmet housing need from its neighbouring districts (Chiltern and Wycombe) as originally thought.
-The current opinion is that the adjustment to the land supply will be achieved by the inclusion or omission of a new 'garden village' development. - 3.8 There are a number of important policy issues that have generated considerable concern including the rationale for distributing housing growth across the rural areas of the District.
+It now seems likely that the VALP will not need to plan for as much unmet housing need from its neighbouring districts (Chiltern, and South Bucks and Wycombe) as originally thought.
+It is possible a new settlement will be required, depending on the route taken by the Oxford/Cambridge Expressway. - 3.8 There are a number of important policy issues that have generated considerable concern including the rationale for distributing housing growth across the rural areas of the District.
 This plan will be reviewed in the light of published changes to the VALP up to the time of its submission for examination. - 3.9 Although it is likely that the Neighbourhood Plan will be examined before the adoption of the VALP, and therefore it must have regard to its general conformity with the saved policies of the AVDLP, the Parish Council has carefully considered the evidence and reasoning of the VALP.